JAlcocerT/JAlcocerT/content/blog/da-interviews.md

 {{< /cards >}}

+As inflation exists not only in the text books - Getting an [updated CV](#cv-tools) as a code, with frameworks [like YAMLresume](https://jalcocert.github.io/JAlcocerT/about-inflation/#a-cv-via-yamlresume-vs-overleaf) is one of the things that you can do.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/about-inflation/" title="Scraping Post 101" image="/blog_img/data-experiments/inflation-chart.png" subtitle="Inflation happens, so should be your job position if you keep learning" >}}
 {{< /cards >}}

-So getting an updated CV as a code, with frameworks [like YAMLresume](https://jalcocert.github.io/JAlcocerT/about-inflation/#a-cv-via-yamlresume-vs-overleaf) is one of the things that you can do.

 Other thing, is to upskill.

 For a D&A career you have many roadmap alternatives: https://roadmap.sh/

-Depending if you are a [PBi developer](https://jalcocert.github.io/JAlcocerT/about-powerbi/), [GCP](https://jalcocert.github.io/JAlcocerT/understanding-google-cloud-platform/) Cloud engineer, [Big Data Modelling & Analytics](https://jalcocert.github.io/JAlcocerT/big-data-tools-for-data-analytics/) or [FMCG](https://jalcocert.github.io/JAlcocerT/fmcg-concepts-101/) / Crypto business domains.
+Depending if you are a [PBi developer](https://jalcocert.github.io/JAlcocerT/about-powerbi/), [GCP](https://jalcocert.github.io/JAlcocerT/understanding-google-cloud-platform/) Cloud engineer, [Big Data Modelling & Analytics](https://jalcocert.github.io/JAlcocerT/big-data-tools-for-data-analytics/).

+You will specialice in a particular area, like the [FMCG](https://jalcocert.github.io/JAlcocerT/fmcg-concepts-101/) / Consumer Intelligence or Marketing / [Crypto](https://jalcocert.github.io/JAlcocerT/understading-crypto-with-ai/) / [Telecom](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/) ... business domains.

 {{< cards cols="2" >}}